 What is a speech sound disorder?

 Children who are not able to pronounce certain sounds or words by an expected age may have a speech sound disorder.
 Speech sound production requires both the knowledge of a speech sound, as well as the ability to coordinate the jaw, tongue, and lips with breathing and vocalizing in order to produce the desired sound.
-It is often difficult to understand someone with a speech sound disorder and, in many cases, it can affect a person’s social, academic, and professional development.
+It's often difficult to understand someone with a speech sound disorder and, in many cases, it can affect a person’s social, academic, and professional development.

 Broadly speaking, there are two types of speech sound disorders: articulation disorders and phonological process disorders.

-Articulation Disorders: This is the inability to form legible words past a certain age.
+Articulation disorders: This is the inability to form legible words past a certain age.
 Word sounds may be distorted, added, dropped, or swapped altogether.
 According to Stanford Children’s Health, some common signs of an articulation disorder can include:

 - Distorting sounds in words (example: saying "thith" instead of "this")